reefactor/brainfood_reference/README.md

 > A fox knows many things, but a hedgehog one important thing
 > -- [greek poet Archilochus quoted by Isaiah Berlin to define a spectrum](https://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox)

+> Foxes beat hedgehogs.
+And the foxes didn’t just win by acting like chickens, playing it safe with 60% and 70% forecasts where hedgehogs boldly went with 90% and 100%.
+Foxes beat hedgehogs on both calibration and resolution.
+Foxes had real foresight.
+Hedgehogs didn’t.
+> Superforecasting: The Art and Science of Prediction by Philip Tetlock

 Move from I-shaped to T-shaped to Π-Shaped to M-shaped individual yet be aware of [Jack of all trades, master of none](https://en.wikipedia.org/wiki/Jack_of_all_trades,_master_of_none).
 The key here ballance factors:
 * [The Pareto Principle in Learning – The 80:20 Rule](https://www.briantracy.com/blog/personal-success/how-to-use-the-80-20-rule-pareto-principle/) says that learning process isn't linear - you achieve 80% of result in the begining with only 20% of time.
 * [Speed of Obsolescence of Knowledge and Skills](http://career.iresearchnet.com/career-development/obsolescence-of-knowledge-and-skills/) at some point on a learning curve become greater than speed of your learning so the latter 20% isn't worth it